kalpanmukherjee/python-eda-cheatsheet/README.md

 ```python
 df.index
 ```
-### Convert dataframe to numpy array (column names are ignored and only float/integers allowed)
+### Convert dataframe to numpy array
+NOTE: Column names are ignored and only float/integers allowed
 ```python
 df.to_numpy()
 ```